Architecture Overview

 - Music app - handles music info/state types

-- Watchface - handles weather and time types
+- Watchface - handles weather, time types, and custom background management

 Outbound commands (e.g., music play/pause) flow in reverse: the app publishes to music_control_data_chan, and the BLE module picks it up and sends it to the phone.